Just because you’re a long way from home doesn’t mean you can’t enjoy Thanksgiving right here in Vienna

 Democrats Abroad Austria

 If you’re an American Democrat, there’s certainly less to be thankful for this year.
-Nevertheless, Democrats Abroad Austria will be inviting its members and friends to attend its annual Thanksgiving dinner on Nov 24th at the OTTO Biergasthof, hoping to seek comfort in another’s company and, of course, in the food.
+Nevertheless, Democrats Abroad Austria will be inviting its members and friends to attend its annual Thanksgiving dinner on Nov 23th at Restaurant Sperl, hoping to seek comfort in another’s company and, of course, in the food.
 Sour grapes?
 In liquid form only.

 Only American citizens may buy tickets, in advance (€25 by bank transfer, €15 for kids under 12), but they can invite others.
 Space is limited to 50 participants, so act quickly!